justusip/crypto-pnd-bot/README.md

 Create a Discord account, a Binance account with API token and find the target Discord PND channel.

-Change the Regex expressions which captures the altcoin ticker symbol at `discord_scraper.py`.
+Change the Regex expressions which captures the altcoin symbol at `discord_scraper.py`.

 Create a `.env` file with the syntax defined as `.env.sample`.